 For a long time, Vera was known only for her magnificent portraits and still lives as well as her flower paintings.
 These could be vibrant and bursting with color or delicate and subtle, her style at times naturalistic, at times impressionistic.
 However, she left an equally amazing trove of watercolors and drawings that depicted Paris and its residents.
 She visited the City of Lights many times, including during the World Fair of 1937, and she illustrated a book about one of her stays, Frau Joho in Paris.

 Then there are the many watercolors, oils, and drawings she produced during her prolonged stays in Mexico, and her travels to Cuba, Guatemala, and the United States.
-The lush landscapes of the Mexican state of Chiapas come to life in her watercolors, as does its native population, artfully brought to life with a few charcoal strokes.
+The lush landscapes of the Mexican state of Chiapas come to life in her watercolors, as does its native population, often times with just a few charcoal strokes.

 Vera and Bert, who was an avid skier, were frequent guests at the Feldberger Hof, one of Germany’s first ski resorts, located in the heart of the Black Forest.
 They became friends with the owners, and Vera painted a ceiling fresco in one of the hotels restaurants.
 Bert, on the other hand, designed promotional materials for the hotel, among them the theme poster for the 2018 exhibition.